maxtoroq/XCST-a/README.md

 System Requirements
 -------------------
-The codebase is written in C# 10 and requires .NET 5 or higher.

 The [release script](build/release.ps1) (which creates the NuGet packages) and other utility scripts are written in PowerShell 5.1.

 The [application extension schema](schemas/xcst-app.rng) is written in Relax NG and converted to XSD using [Trang], which requires Java.